ACL Laboratories School of Histotechnology

-Advocate Aurora Health provides Phlebotomy Training programs at our Aurora West Allis Medical Center, allowing you to receive the training needed to provide quality care for patients in a variety of settings.
+Advocate Aurora Health provides Phlebotomy Training programs several times a year, allowing you to receive the training needed to provide quality care for patients in a variety of settings.
 In addition to classroom time, you’ll participate in live clinical days, allowing you to receive hands-on experience and an in-person look into what the phlebotomy position entails.

 - Program participants will be hired on as an Advocate Aurora team member and will be paid for all class time.
 There is no program or application fee.

-- Classes are offered throughout the year, with specific application deadlines.
-The course lasts 10 days and is 80 hours long, with class times from 8:30 a.m. – 4:30 p.m., weekdays only.
+- Classes are typically each month, with specific application deadlines.
+The classroom portion includes three virtual days, with class times from 8:30 a.m. – 4:30 p.m., weekdays only.

 - Perfect attendance is required for successful completion of the class.

 - Class participants must pass pre-employment Advocate Aurora pre-employment checks, which may include a criminal background check, health assessment and drug screen, as well as verification of our required vaccinations.